Would you like to find out how your church can save energy? And get a grant to take action?

-The diocese is helping churches access both expert energy efficiency advice tailored to their building and small grants towards implementing the advisors’ energy efficiency recommendations.
+Get expert energy efficiency advice tailored to your building … and apply for a grant towards implementing the recommendations.

 Energy efficiency can enable our churches to provide attractive places of sanctuary, fellowship and communion – with a comfortable level of warmth and illumination – at a lower cost to the planet, and sometimes with financial savings as well.

-One of the significant barriers for churches, however, is knowing what positive actions they can undertake.
-So that PCCs can obtain and begin to act on expert advice in this area, the Diocese of Oxford, in conjunction with its programme partners, Trust for Oxfordshire’s Environment (TOE) and Inspired Efficiency, is piloting a scheme whereby churches can apply to receive discounted energy audits and small grants towards implementing practical recommendations highlighted by the audits.
+One significant barrier for churches, however, is knowing what positive actions they can undertake.
+So that PCCs can obtain and begin to act on expert advice in this area, the Diocese of Oxford, together with its programme partners, Trust for Oxfordshire’s Environment (TOE) and Inspired Efficiency, is piloting a scheme where churches can apply to receive both discounted energy audits and small grants towards implementing practical recommendations highlighted by the audits.

 The energy audits, carried out by professionals with experience of historic places of worship, will look at a range of energy uses in the church building, from lighting to heating, and recommend the energy and carbon reduction measures available.
 These can include simple changes that will cost nothing – such as setting adjustments and changing practices – as well as options for renewable technologies, better controls, or changes in equipment.
 In addition to giving you a sense of what is possible, the professional reports will be helpful for fundraising.

-Building on the success of an earlier audit programme (see reports below), the Diocese has worked with Trust for Oxfordshire’s Environment and Inspired Efficiency to develop a pilot programme, which will run through June 2019.
+The Diocese has worked with Trust for Oxfordshire’s Environment and Inspired Efficiency to develop a pilot programme, which will run through Summer 2019.
+The programme will then continue as part of our Common Vision commitment to making a difference in our world.

 For the pilot programme, Inspired Efficiency will provide a heavily discounted cost of £300 for audits for most churches (increasing to £600 for large churches or those with multiple buildings).
-Under the pilot scheme, churches receive a grant of £150 towards each audit, so that most PCCs will only pay £150.
+Churches receive a grant of £150 towards each audit, so that most PCCs will only pay £150.
 All churches that have an audit will then also be eligible to apply for a grant of up to £150 to implement the audit’s recommendations.

 When will we have our audit?